rucio/consistency-enforcement/README.rst

     a.
 Declare relicas on the "missing" list (M) as "bad" to Rucio using Rucio client API
     b.
 Quarantine replicas on the "dark" list (D) using Rucio client API

+The action tools are not included in the toolkit because they include some CMS policies and may be too CMS specific.

 Installation
 ------------